dermie83/playtime/README.md

 This assignment objective is to gain experience using the Hapi Node. js framework for building scalable web applications and APIs.

-The scope of the project is to develop a dynamic app on a the subject of (POI) points of interest.
+The scope of the project is to develop a dynamic app on the subject of (POI) points of interest.

 My POI is on Irish Lighthouses.